 - Breaking the Pattern by Named Patterns- From another favourite indie brand, this book is filled with clean, modern Scandinavian style designs, and encourages you to get creative and create a wardrobe that is suited to you.

 - How to Start Sewing- Not exactly a beach read (it weighs about 4 pounds) but I doubt there isn't anything that isn't included.
 A true one-stop-shop that we often refer to in the studio when we're working on a particular technique.

-We hope this gives you a good jumping-off point when stocking your sewing studio.
-There is so much more out there, but if you take it one step at a time and build your skills and knowledge, you’ll slowly figure out what are your must-haves!
+We hope this gives you a good jumping-off point when stocking your sewing studio with sewing tools.
+There is so much more out there, but if you take it one step at a time and build your skills and knowledge, you'll slowly figure out what are your must-haves!